-Grazalema is a white village stunningly situated on the foothills of a large mountain.
+Grazalema is a white town stunningly situated on the foothills of a large mountain.
 The terrain around Grazalema reminded me somewhat of my travels in northern Mexico, with many dry pastures dotted with large granite boulders and roads lined with bright yellow flowers.

 If you looking to do a lot of hiking, you should definitely consider making Grazalema your base.
 For an interesting walk, check out the Cuerva de las Dos Puertas hike, which takes you to a cool cave-like rock formation.
 But there are many others, as you can see on Wikiloc.
 Canoeing, rock climbing, and other outdoor activities also take place in this area.

 Between Zahara and Grazalema exists a deep canyon called the Garganta Verde.
 The 7km trail down into the lush green gorge takes about 3 hours to walk.
 It’s quite simply a spectacular place and the highlight of the trip for me.
 (Full disclosure: I’m a sucker for epic nature.)